 In Conclusion:

 The next time you’re at the supermarket, think about reaching for that bottle of rice bran oil instead of your usual vegetable oil.
 You might find your new favorite cooking companion.
-Taste how it amps up your sautees and your stir-frys while feeling confident that your dish is completely gluten-free, down to the last drop.
+Taste how it amps up your sautees and your stir-fries while feeling confident that your dish is completely gluten-free, down to the last drop.